 The CEO is the Accounting Officer of the Trust.
-He works with an Executive Team made up of COO, CFO and Director of Education who are joined by the Principals of each academy (and other key senior staff, as appropriate) to develop short- and medium-term plans for the management and development of the Trust.
+He works with an Executive Team made up of CFO and Director of Education who are joined by the other leaders in the Central Team and the Principals/Heads of School of each academy to develop short- and medium-term plans for the management and development of the Trust.

-The Members have delegated the strategic leadership and monitoring of the Trust to a Board of nine Trustees / Directors ("the Board").
+The Members have delegated the strategic leadership and monitoring of the Trust to a Board of eleven Trustees / Directors ("the Board").

-In September 2021, the Board reviewed its approach to managing audit and finance issues and decided to keep the finance and audit oversight in one Committee, renaming this committee the Audit, Risk & Finance Committee.
-The Learning and Quality Committee (LQC) continued in 2021/22 to exercise oversight of educational standards across the Trust.
+During 2022/2023, the Board reviewed its approach to managing audit and finance issues and decided to separate the finance and audit oversight into two Committees for the beginning of the academic year 2023/24: Audit & Risk Committee and the Finance & Capital Committee.
+The Learning and Quality Committee (LQC) continued in 2022/23 to exercise oversight of educational standards across the Trust.